 What about this idea that we are so much lazier than we used to be.
 That we now sit on our a** all day and that is why we got fat.
 In the previous post we covered some recent research into hunter-gatherer societies.

 Physical activity energy expenditure was measured using doubly labeled water in a northern european population.
 Values were calculated from the 1980′s (before the obesity epidemic came into full swing) to the mid 2000′s.
-The results are in the graph above (Energy Expenditure).
+The results are in the graph below (Energy Expenditure).

 If anything, physical activity has NOT decreased since the 1980′s but actually increased.
 Whoa.
 Kind of blows your mind away, doesn’t it?
 But the authors went even further.
 They calculated the predicted energy expenditure for a wild mammal which is predominantly based on body mass and ambient temperature.